kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/TVD_part2.md

 ```
 :::

+## The Godunov scheme on the general form

 So - how can we ensure that the Godunov scheme on flux form is TVD?

 Do you remember the Harten theorem fro Equation {eq}`eq:Harten`?